AwalaApp/network-website/index.md

 Establishing communication in such circumstances is the concern of the [_Delay-Tolerant Networking_](https://en.wikipedia.org/wiki/Delay-tolerant_networking) field, also known as _Disruption-Tolerant Networking_ or _DTN_ for short, which for decades has been led by space agencies, the military, and the academia.

 The purpose of this project is to complement the DTN ecosystem with a new protocol suite, _Relaynet_, to extend DTN to consumer and enterprise software such as web, desktop and mobile applications.

+Relaynet is also the name of the [overlay](https://en.wikipedia.org/wiki/Overlay_network), [store-and-forward](https://en.wikipedia.org/wiki/Store_and_forward), [onion](https://en.wikipedia.org/wiki/Onion_routing) network resulting from the protocol suite, which will offer asynchronous [message passing](https://en.wikipedia.org/wiki/Message_passing) in client-server and P2P architectures.

+# Status

+Relaynet is in very early stages of design by [Gustavo Narea](https://gustavonarea.net/about/) as part of his dissertation project at Oxford.
+The primary purpose of this web site and related, public materials is to progressively share deliverables with the DTN and security communities in order to gather feedback.